 FACT: UVA rays penetrate glass and cause damage to the skin.

 Dr. Hendi educates us about this sun protection myth by offering some insight.
-"UV radiation from the sun consist of UVA and UVB.
+"UV radiation from the sun consists of UVA and UVB.
 Glass typically blocks UVB rays, however the deeper penetrating UVA rays go through glass and can still cause damage to the skin.
 This is why truck drivers or those that drive extensively have significant sun damage and more skin cancers on the left side of the face and the left arm,” he reveals.
 Always apply sunscreen to your face when in the car, and consider protecting your arms with UPF clothing like that from Luminora.

 6. MYTH: Children should play outdoors all day in the summer.